 Don’t Assume What You’re Practicing Will Be Learned Right Away

 The reason so many people repeat one section of music too many times is because they want it to be learned now.
 You won’t feel comfortable with new sections of music until you practice for a few days and get a good night’s rest.
 Practice to the point where you feel better about the section but not necessarily perfectly comfortable.

 Then move on.
 You’ll find that the next day the music will be a little better than it was the day before.
 The same will be true for the day after that, until you feel like you can’t make a mistake anymore.

 Focusing doesn’t matter if you don’t know what to practice.
 You must have a plan.
 Imagine how much time is wasted by trying to think of what you’re going to practice for the day.
 Have you ever played through old music or sight read for fun just because you didn’t want to actually practice?
 If you added up all that time wasted, how much practice time have you lost?

-I often made a practice plan that outline how much time I would spend practicing each piece.
+I often made a practice plan that outlined how much time I would spend practicing each piece.
 I carried a kitchen timer in my backpack along with my music.
 I would set the kitchen timer to the time I had planned out for each piece.
-I even had my breaks planned out.
+I even had my brakes planned out.
 If you practice like this, you’ll find that not a minute is wasted.